PROOF OF CLAIM ENGAGEMENT AGREEMENT

 Compensation

 The Firm has agreed to represent you and others in the matters described herein on a contingency fee basis based upon your recovery as described herein.
-If the Firm has any services on an hourly fee basis, the hourly fees are set forth on the hourly fee schedule attached as Exhibit B. You will not be charged any fees for services based on an hourly fee unless you specifically agree in writing with the Firm.
+You will not be charged any fees for services based on an hourly fee unless you specifically agree in writing with the Firm.
+This agreement has no provisions for you to pay any hourly fees to the Firm.
 The Firm reserves the right to assign lawyers and other personnel of its choice to your matter, and to determine the conduct of the representation.

 In consideration of the services contemplated hereby, the Firm will receive the Firm Contingency Percentage (as defined in the agreement) of the Excess Gross Sums Recovered.
 For the claims included in this agreement, the Firm Contingency Percentage shall be 30% of the Excess Gross Sums Recovered under, or related to, the above referenced matter by you, your affiliates, or any agent or representative of you.
 The amount increases to 35% if a matter or case is settled, resolved or adjudicated after a notice of appeal has been given or filed.
 If the total number of clients of the Firm for this matter is greater than 30, the percentages are reduced to 20% and 25%.
-If the total number of clients is greater than 75, the Firm Contingency Percentage is reduced to 15% and 20%.
+If the total number of clients is greater than 60, the Firm Contingency Percentage is reduced to 15% and 20%.
 The Firm Contingency Percentage shall be calculated for all clients as a group depending on the number of clients.
-The Firm will notify you if its total clients exceed 30 and if the number exceeds 75.
+The Firm will notify you if its total clients exceed 30 and if its total clients exceed 60.
+After determination of the Firm Contingency Percentage and the amount to be paid to the Firm, the Firm will be entitled to be reimbursed its expenses from the funds to be distributed to you.

 Expenses

-From any recovery of Excess Gross Sums Recovered, you are obligated to pay all out-of-pocket expenses which the Firm incurs on your behalf, including without limitation court costs, filing fees, certified mailing fees, deposition charges, expert witness fees, long distance telephone, messenger service, overtime secretarial or staff services, overtime or working meals, travel, parking, use of local counsel, cost of investigation and computerized research, or other costs advanced by the Firm.
-The Firm will also bill you a reasonable charge for copying and faxing of documents performed on its premises by its personnel.
-You also agree to reimburse any fines, costs or fees asserted or assessed against the Firm and its members as a result of action the Firm and its members were directed to take by you or that were taken in the good faith belief that such action was in your best interest.
-These costs will be billed and noted separately on the Firm's invoice.
-The Firm's usual practice is to send clients for direct payment the invoices it receives from third parties such as court reporters, expert witnesses and reproduction services.
-All of the foregoing are referred to as "Firm Expenses."
-Your obligation to reimburse the Firm for Firm Expenses shall be only from and to the extent of your portion of the Excess Gross Sums Recovered, as set forth in the agreement.
+From any recovery of Excess Gross Sums Recovered, you are obligated to pay all reasonable out-of-pocket expenses which the Firm incurs on your behalf, including without limitation court costs, filing fees, certified mailing fees, deposition charges, expert witness fees, long distance telephone, messenger service, overtime secretarial or staff services, overtime or working meals, travel expenses, parking, use of local counsel, cost of investigation and computerized research, or other costs advanced by the Firm.
+If the Firm is successful, the Firm will also bill you a reasonable charge for copying and faxing of documents performed on its premises by its personnel.
+You also agree to reimburse any fines, costs or fees asserted or assessed against the Firm and its members as a result of action that the Firm and its members were directed to take by you or which were taken in the good faith belief that such action was in your best interest.
+These costs will be billed and noted separately on our invoice.
+All of the foregoing are called "Firm Expenses."
+Your obligation to reimburse the Firm for the Firm Expenses shall be only from and to the extent of your portion of the Excess Gross Sums Recovered, as set forth in this Agreement.

 Billing Mechanics and Matters

 The fees to be paid to the Firm are based on the recovery in this matter.
-Therefore, the Firm may not keep daily records of time in this case.
+Therefore, the Firm may not keep daily records of the time in this case.
 The Firm does not send invoices on a regular basis in contingency fee cases.
-In this matter, no invoices are expected to be sent for services but only for expenses incurred.
-The Firm may provide invoices at intervals and may provide you with a statement setting forth, in reasonable detail, all advances for the above-mentioned expenses, and a reasonable description of services rendered by the Firm on your behalf.
-If you would like an invoice, you must request one from the Firm's accounting staff.
-Because the Firm may have a large number of clients, any calculations may only be required on a calendar quarterly basis for all clients.
+In this matter, no invoices are expected to be sent for the services but only for expenses incurred if and only if the Firm is successful.
+The Firm may provide you with a statement setting forth, in reasonable detail, all advances for the above-mentioned expenses.
 At the conclusion of the matter or case, the Firm will provide a summary of the recovery, if any, the fees to be paid on a contingency basis and the expenses to be paid from the recovery.

-Since the Firm anticipates representing multiple clients in this matter or case, it will have to make a determination as to the division of the recovery and the expenses to be reimbursed from the recovery.
+Since the Firm anticipates that it will represent multiple clients in this matter or case, the Firm will have to make a determination as to the division of the recovery and the expenses to be reimbursed from the recovery based on your original entrance fee claim as approved by the Debtor.
 Such determination shall be binding on all parties to this agreement or any similar agreement for the same matters.

 If you receive a check or funds in payment of a settlement, judgment or otherwise, you agree that after receipt of the check, you will endorse the check to the Firm, transmit it to the Firm and the Firm will promptly make payment as provided in the agreement.